 nationally the average business sells for around 0.6 times its annual revenue.

-The Bottom Line on Using Multiples of Earnings to Value a Business
+Using Multiples of Earnings to Value a Business

 Before you accept the use of the multiples of earnings method as a valuation method for a business you are considering buying, be sure you know: